-In accordance with SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, we review intangible assets that have finite useful lives and other long-lived assets when an event occurs indicating the potential for impairment.
+We review intangible assets that have finite useful lives and other long-lived assets when an event occurs indicating the potential for impairment.
 If any indicators are present, we perform a recoverability test by comparing the sum of the estimated undiscounted future cash flows attributable to the assets in question to their carrying amounts.
 If the undiscounted cash flows used in the test for recoverability are less than the long-lived assets carrying amount, we determine the fair value of the long-lived asset and recognize an impairment loss if the carrying amount of the long-lived asset exceeds its fair value.
+The impairment loss recognized is the amount by which the carrying amount of the long-lived asset exceeds its fair value.

-During the years ended January 31, 2009, 2008, and 2007 we recorded non-cash charges to recognize impairments of goodwill and other intangible assets of \$26.0 million, \$23.4 million, and \$24.7 million, respectively.
+During the years ended January 31, 2009 and 2008, we recorded non-cash charges to recognize impairments of goodwill and other intangible assets of \$26.0 million, and \$23.4 million, respectively.
+We did not record any impairment of goodwill for the year ended January 31, 2010 as the fair values of all of our reporting units significantly exceeded their carrying values.

+Since the estimated fair values of our reporting units significantly exceeded their carrying values as of November 1, 2009, we currently do not believe that our reporting units are at risk of impairment.
 The assumptions and estimates used in this process are complex and often subjective.
 They can be affected by a variety of factors, including external factors such as industry and economic trends, and internal factors such as changes in our business strategy or our internal forecasts.
-Although we believe the assumptions, judgments, and estimates we have used are reasonable and appropriate, changes in any of our assumptions could trigger impairments not originally identified or could result in a material change to impairments identified.
+Although we believe the assumptions, judgments, and estimates we have used in our current assessment are reasonable and appropriate, a material change in any of our assumptions or external factors could trigger impairments not originally identified.